Ether-YiTseWu/Digital-Image-Processing/README.md

 >
 ## Lab02 : Dithering
 - Goal :
-Complete ordered dithering, error diffusion and dot diffusion.
+Complete ordered dithering and error diffusion.
 >
 - Method :
 Use python, skimage and Numpy to deal with the image array.